wp-plugins/category-country-aware/readme.txt

 == Changelog ==

+= 0.8.5 =
+Addition of Settings Form Diagnostics panel.
+Modification of extension hooks (an extension will be availabele from 19 March 15 providing major increase in functionality, flexability
+& usabilty and its currently free if you tweet it - [see Plugin Guide](http://wptest.means.us.com/2014/11/category-country-aware-wordpress )).

+GeoIP data files are now installed when you first "initialize" the CCA enable Country Caching.
+This alteration is to meet WordPress.org repository requirments (all files stored there should be licensed under GPL) Whereas Maxmind's data files are provided under Creative Commons license.

 = 0.8.0 =
 PHP 5.2.x is no longer supported.
 The CCA plugin now requires PHP version 5.3 or greater.
 Bugfixes: 1. resolves compatibility issue with certain GeoIP plugins that prevented display of CCA widgets/content.